-The majority of homeowners will tell you that the homebuying process is exhausting, but also quite exhilarating at the same time.
+The majority of homeowners will tell you that the homebuying process is exhausting but also quite exhilarating at the same time.
 They’ll tell you about their search for the perfect home and how exciting it is to own your first home.
-But, more importantly, they’ll tell you about the mistakes they made and what they wish they knew before diving into the journey.
+But, more importantly, they’ll tell you about their mistakes and what they wish they knew before diving into the journey.

-While it may be intimidating to listen to these homeowners’ biggest obstacles, it’s also necessary to be informed about what not to do.
-The more mistakes you hear about, the less mishaps you’ll experience and the more prepared you’ll be when it comes time for you to buy a home.
-To help you avoid making some common mistakes, check out these three things current homeowners wish they knew before starting the homebuying process.
+While it may be intimidating to listen to these homeowners’ most significant obstacles, it’s also necessary to be informed about what not to do.
+The more mistakes you hear about, the fewer mishaps you’ll experience, and the more prepared you’ll be when it comes time for you to buy a home.

 That said, it’s critical that you build up a healthy savings account that prepares you for these costs.
-Cutting back on spending, setting up auto-deposits, and most importantly, saving as early as possible will best help you boost your savings.
-And, if later on down the road, you’ve already used up a chunk of your savings, don’t worry– there are options like home equity loans that allow you to use the equity you’ve built up in your home to acquire cash that can fund major home repairs.
+Reducing spending, setting up auto-deposits, and saving as early as possible will help you boost your savings.
+And, if later on down the road, you’ve already used up a chunk of your savings, don’t worry– there are options like home equity loans that allow you to use the equity you’ve built up in your home to acquire cash that can fund significant home repairs.

 This situation illustrates the importance of getting pre-approved for a mortgage, especially in a competitive market.
 The process can move very quickly, so you’ll need to have your pre-approval settled and your offer ready to deliver once you find the ideal home.
-Keep in mind too, that you shouldn’t settle for the first bank that grants you pre-approval.
-Shop around so you can find the right lender for you that best fits your financial situation and guarantees a good interest rate and monthly payments.
+Remember, too, that you shouldn’t settle for the first bank that grants you pre-approval.
+Shop around to find the right lender for you that best fits your financial situation and guarantees a reasonable interest rate and monthly payments.

 Don’t overlook any details throughout your house hunt.
 While nobody’s home-buying journey is perfect the first time around, you can better your chances of a smoother experience by reading insider tips like these.